DDuunk/Phidippides/simulator/README.md

 ## Lidar pilot
 The lidar pilot is used to simulate a lidar which detects obstacles.
-- Within the tracks are obstacles placed:
+Within the tracks are several obstacles placed:
-    - $ water
+    - '$' water
-    - * road surface
+    - '*' road surface
+    - '^' cones
-    - '#' cones
+    - '#' car
+ You can use the gui to change parameters.